Middlesex, New Jersey: Local government

 Middlesex is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Middlesex is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 The seven-member governing body is empowered to enact local ordinances, to levy municipal taxes and conduct the affairs of the community.
 In almost all cases, it can review and approve the actions of other Middlesex Borough committees and agencies.
 The mayor and Borough Council conduct all of their business during monthly meetings open to the public.
 All legislative powers of the borough are exercised by the mayor and council.
 These powers can take the form of a resolution, ordinance or proclamation.

-As of 2024, the mayor of Middlesex is Republican John "Jack" Mikolajczyk, whose term of office ends December 31, 2023.
-Members of the Middlesex Borough Council are Council President Michael Conahan (R, 2026), Jeremiah A. Carnes (R, 2025), Robert Dessino (R, 2025), Kevin Dotey (R, 2026), Martin Quinn (R, 2024) and Douglas Rex (R, 2024).
+As of 2026, the mayor of Middlesex is Republican John "Jack" Mikolajczyk, whose term of office ends December 31, 2027.
+Members of the Middlesex Borough Council are Council President Michael Conahan (R, 2026), Jennifer Clock (R, 2028), Joseph DeScenza (R, 2027), Kevin Dotey (R, 2026), Kenneth Griggs Jr. (R, 2027) and Shannon Quinn (R, 2028)).

 In July 2022, the borough council appointed Michael Conahan to fill the seat expiring in December 2023 that had been held by Amy Flood.
 Conahan served on an interim basis until the November 2022 election when he was elected to serve the balance of the term.

 In January 2020, the borough council appointed Amy Flood to fill the seat expiring in December 2020 that was vacated by John L. Madden when he took office as mayor.

 Until his selection in early 2006 to serve as borough administrator, Ron Dobies had been one of the longest-tenured mayors in New Jersey, with 26 years of service to Middlesex.
 Dobies left his position as mayor in 2006 and took a position as the borough's administrator.
 After being fired in 2008, he was successful in his suit against the borough and was restored to his position.
 In 2011 he ran for mayor again and won a four-year term that ended in 2015.